 - 1. When more than one stock assessment area is open, licence selection for the fishing areas will be on an open basis.
 This means that the average for each pool would depend on the total number of licences choosing the area.
 The quota for each pool equates to the licence share for the area chosen multiplied by the number of licences in a pool. - 2.
-Seine Roe licences which select and land catch into the Strait of Georgia Food and Bait fishery may do so on a one-way basis for 2022/2023, and will not be part of the Roe herring licence pool process for that year; where the licence will be placed in an inactive pool for the season. - 3.
-All Roe herring licences, except those that select into the Food and Bait fishery, must be associated with a pool.
-Licences not associated with a pool will be identified as inactive for the season. - 4.
+All Roe herring licences, except those fished in the Food and Bait fishery, must be associated with a pool.
+Licences not associated with a pool will be identified as inactive for the season. - 3.
 In areas that there is an identified Roe fishing opportunity, individual seine and gillnet licence quotas are determined by the number of licences that select an area.
 The quota for each pool is determined by the number of licences in that pool.
-The individual licence quotas are added together, to calculate the pool quota.

-- 5. Each pool designates a pool captain to act a liaison between the pool and the Department. - 6.
+The individual licence quotas are added together, to calculate the pool quota. - 4.
+Each pool designates a pool captain to act a liaison between the pool and the Department. - 5.
 Within each area, each gear type will be managed to an overall quota.
-Each pool may fish until they have reached their quota, the overall fishery quota is achieved, or until the fishery is closed. - 7.
-There will be no quota carry over from one year to the next. - 8.
+Each pool may fish until they have reached their quota, the overall fishery quota is achieved, or until the fishery is closed.

+- 6. There will be no quota carry over from one year to the next. - 7.
 If there are fish from seine and gillnet gear placed on the same packing vessel, fish from each gear type must be kept in separate holds.